ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 As mentioned in the previous section, the CMOR tables of projects that use ``cmor_strict: false`` will be extended with custom CMOR tables.
+For derived variables (the ones with ``derive: true`` in the recipe), the custom CMOR tables will always be considered.
-By default, these are loaded from `esmvalcore/cmor/tables/custom
+By default, these custom tables are loaded from `esmvalcore/cmor/tables/custom
 <https://github.com/ESMValGroup/ESMValCore/tree/main/esmvalcore/cmor/tables/custom>`_.
-However, by using the special project ``custom`` in the ``config-developer.yml`` file with the option ``cmor_path``, a custom location for these custom CMOR tables can be specified:
+However, by using the special project ``custom`` in the ``config-developer.yml`` file with the option ``cmor_path``, a custom location for these custom CMOR tables can be specified.
+In this case, the default custom tables are extended with those entries from the custom location (in case of duplication, the custom location tables take precedence).

+Example:

 .. code-block:: yaml